KivalEvan/BeatSaber-JSMap/README.md

 Before you start, you may want to understand how Beat Saber stores the [beatmap data here](./BEATMAP.md).

-To get scripting, simply create a `.ts` file anywhere, preferably inside map folder for simpler setup, import the module and arbitrary code, then run the script.
-That's it, no installation needed.
+You may get this package from [NPM](https://www.npmjs.com/package/bsmap) or [JSR](https://jsr.io/@kvl/bsmap) using respective package manager.

+To get scripting, simply create a `.ts` file anywhere, preferably inside map folder for simpler setup, import module via module specifier or package manager, and then run the script.
+That's it.
 Do check out the [the guide](./GUIDE.md) for usage detail.

 The bare minimum example: